stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): How to creat both both character and numeric variables?
 - Question (meisenbach-stat6250): How can you specify which variable to include in PROC FREQ?
 - Answer (meisenbach-stat6250): Use a TABLES variables statement.
+- *Question* (lwang30-stat6250) : What other statistics does *proc freq* create in the output ?
+- *Answer* (lwang30-stat6250) : By default, *proc freq* also prints cumulative frequency and cumulative percent in the output.

 [Course Textbook Chapter 8, Problem 8]